Favourited 1030 times

 My husband and I live in the middle of the Atlantic, on the beautiful island of São Miguel, with our cat and dogs at home and chickens and cows at the farm.
-We have a small home overlooking the ocean and surrounded by pastures with one of the best beaches of the island only a 3 minute walk away.
-I'm a holistic health coach and my husband is a dairy farmer.
-Our dairy farm is about 15 minutes away (by car).
+We have a home overlooking the ocean and walking distance to the beautiful hiking trails called Poço Azul and Lomba D'el Rei.
+I'm a holistic health coach and my husband is a conscious dairy farmer.
+Our small dairy farm is about 3 minutes away (by car).
 We work on a rotational pasture grazing system and our cows are pasture-raised and quite happy.
-Our goal is to become a holistically managed farm practicing regenerative agriculture while providing artisanal raw dairy products and grass-fed beef to consumers.
-We love to spend our days outdoors, whether it be on the farm, in the ocean, soaking in the hot springs, practicing yoga at the beach, crocheting on a bench or exploring some new trails.
+Our goal is to become a holistically managed farm practicing regenerative agriculture while providing artisanal raw dairy products.
+We love to spend our days outdoors, whether it be on the farm, in the ocean, soaking in the hot springs, crocheting on a bench, or exploring new trails.

 My husband was born and raised in Sao Miguel and I was born in California to Azorean parents.
 I'm a native English speaker and my family always spoke Portuguese at home.
-I learned Spanish in school and lived in Chile, but it's gotten a bit rusty.
+I learned Spanish in school and lived in Chile, but it's gotten rusty.
 My husband is a native Portuguese speaker and learned English while we lived in California; he picked up Spanish immediately at work.
 So, we'd be happy to speak in any of these languages during your stay with us.

 Help with Eco Projects